woo-soojin/no_more_potentially_dynamic_objects/README.md

 ```

 ## Object detection
 We used [VoxelNeXt](https://github.com/dvlab-research/VoxelNeXt) as an object detection method in our paper.
-For environment setting, we followed documents on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
+For the environment setting, we followed documents on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).

 We visualized bounding boxes to test the inference results.
 To use visualization code, we prepared corresponding pcd and pkl file.
 ```bash